mallockey/hans/readme.md

 # Onboarding Automation

-These sets of scripts act as an easy way to configure a machine when working in a new environment.
+This script is essentially a `zsh` wrapper for Node.
+It's main purpose is installing software through Brew but can also run any other bash commands.
 The `main.zsh` script is the entry point and `index.ts` will take care of installing software through Brew.

 ## Running the script